pidren/site/head/content/posts/single-most-important-vocab-in-sre.md

 to answer the question "Is this change worth it?",

 - *Predict outcomes of that risk*,
-by gaining as much of a complete understanding of the consequences of assuming the risk to plan for probabilities of failure, rollback mechanisms, failover and other disaster recovery,
+by gaining best understanding of the consequences of assuming the risk to plan for probabilities of failure, rollback mechanisms, failover and other disaster recovery,

-- *Protect rest of the system for the assumed risk*,
+- *Protect rest of the system from the assumed risk*,
 by building reasonable guardrails as part of the system design from day 1 rather than safety being an afterthought,

-- *Maintain velocity of changes made to the system by always taking calculated risks"*,
+- *Maintain velocity of changes made to the system by always taking calculated risks*,
 by quantifying risks so you can calculate how much risk you can assume continuously to prevent a stagnating system, and understanding that you cannot have a 100% reliable system, but you can strive to be as near to that as much as possible.

 Now, I think some folks definitely have a reaction when they hear the word "risk" - it is scary, it spells danger, it's unpleasant, and for most people, incredibly stress inducing.